 If a CAG information IE was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new "CAG information list" as valid and the old "CAG information list" as invalid.

 If a UE radio capability ID IE was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new UE radio capability ID as valid and the old UE radio capability ID as invalid.

+If an Updated PEIPS assistance information IE was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new PEIPS assistance information as valid and the old PEIPS assistance information, if any, as invalid.

 *** Next change ***